uschpc/spack-envs/README.md

 ### Create Spack environment

-To create an environment based on a template file, using a Python stack as an example, first download the template file:
+To create an environment based on a template file, using a Python environment as an example, first download the template file:

 ```
 curl -LO https://raw.githubusercontent.com/uschpc/spack-envs/main/python/python.yaml
 ```

-Then modify the template file as needed (change group, add more packages, modify preferred versions and variants, specify target CPU architecture, etc.)
+Then modify the template file as needed (add more packages, modify preferred versions and variants, specify target CPU microarchitecture, etc.)

 Next create a named environment: